mattiasw/browserloop/PROJECT_CONTEXT.md

 - User-friendly README.md with quick start guide
 - Cross-referenced documentation with clear navigation

-### Current Status: HIGHLY OPTIMIZED & PRODUCTION READY ✅
+### Current Status: COMPLETE & PRODUCTION READY ✅

-The MCP screenshot server is now **highly optimized** and ready for production use with significant performance improvements:
+The MCP screenshot server is now **complete** and ready for production use with comprehensive CI/CD automation:

 1. **MCP Protocol Compliance**: Fully compliant with MCP specification 2025-03-26
 2. **Response Format**: Correct image content type with metadata